Reetus/ClassicAssist-Macros/README.md

 ### Contributing

-To contribute to this repository, send a pull request with your macro placed in an a directory structure that describes the category of your macro, such as 'Skills\Animal Taming'
+To contribute to this repository, send a pull request with your macro placed in the 'Macros' directory with a directory structure that describes the category of your macro, such as 'Skills\Animal Taming'

 ### File Header